a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

   <li>Through the use of pagination and navigational links included in JSON sent by the server, clients can interact with the API purely through hypertext (i.e., clients <span class="emphasis">NEVER</span> need to manually construct URLs to interact with the API).</li>
 </ul>

 The resource we will create is a collection of **widgets**.
 I decided to model something generic rather than the cliche "to-do list" project that you encounter in every introductory programming tutorial.
-I feel safe assuming that you aren't reading this because you have a burning desire to create the next, great API-driven  to-do list.
+I feel safe assuming that you are not reading this because you have a burning desire to create the next, great API-driven  to-do list.

-The `Widget` model will contain custom validators for parsing request data and custom field types for marshalling `Widget` objects to JSON.
+The `Widget` model will contain custom validators for parsing request data and custom field types for marshalling `Widget` objects to JSON. .
 Whatever project you have in mind, the widget implementation can easily be adapted to any object in your domain model.

 ## `widget_ns` Endpoints